fisho-park/fishochain/docs/00_install/01_build-from-source/01_shell-scripts/03_install-eosio-binaries.md

 $ sudo ./scripts/eosio_install.sh
 ```

-## EOSIO manual install
+## FOC manual install

-In lieu of the `eosio_install.sh` script, you can install the EOSIO binaries directly by invoking `make install` within the `eos/build` folder.
+In lieu of the `eosio_install.sh` script, you can install the FOC binaries directly by invoking `make install` within the `eos/build` folder.
 Again, adequate permission is required to install on system folders:

 ```sh
 $ cd ~/eosio/eos/build